HansHuepp/HPVS_Toolchain/README.md

 ## Introduction
 IBM Cloud Continuous Delivery includes Delivery Pipelines to build, test, and deploy in a repeatable way with minimal human intervention.
 In a pipeline, sequences of stages retrieve input and run jobs, such as builds, tests, and deployments.
 Usually the IBM Delivery Pipeline is used to deploy builds on Kubernetes or Cloud Foundry.

-This Page explains how to deploy with the IBM Delivery Pipelines on custom servers.
+This documentation explains how to deploy on custom servers using the IBM Delivery Pipeline.
 The following example will demonstrate this by using the demo application AcmeAir.
-Its code will be automatically integrated, dockerized on a custom build-server, uploaded to a private container registry and deployed on multiple custom servers (in this case the IBM Hyper Protect Virtuel Servers).
-This will all be done while using only the resources given by a free IBM Cloud Account.
+The code will be automatically integrated, dockerized on a custom build-server, uploaded to a private container registry and deployed on multiple custom servers (in this case the IBM Hyper Protect Virtual Servers).
+This can all be done using only the resources available in a free IBM Cloud Account.

 ## Prerequisites
-To follow this tutorial, you will need the following:
+To complete this tutorial you will need the following:

 * A computer to customise the Toolchain running Docker                               (https://docs.docker.com/install/)